 Epstein is critical of postmodernism as a cultural dead end, and while his book barely covered the art and architecture from my study in college, it did provide me with a broader conception of postmodernism that helped me recontextualize what I already knew.
 In that light, suddenly Jacques Derrida and his influence on postmodern art was more comprehensible.
 While literary criticism was the main focus of The Transformative Humanities, science and philosophy made up a large part of the content.
 I became particularly interested in epistemology, which led me in a round-about way to David Deutsch and his books The Fabric of Reality and The Beginning of Infinity.
 In The Beginning of Infinity, Deutsch presents an idea he calls scientific optimism, which originated with Karl Popper, a philosopher that Deutsch derives much of his epistemological viewpoint from, and reading his thoughts on scientific optimism brought me back around to thinking about Mikhail Epstein.

 The primary message in Deutsch's second book, The Beginning of Infinity, is that the potential for future knowledge is unlimited.
 Knowledge is created by the act of solving problems and the solution to any problem will always reveal more problems he says.
 Deutsch claims that this cycle is simply the state of things and that it will continue to be that way until the big crunch or the heat death of the universe.
 His conclusion is, as a knowledge creating species, we are at the beginning of infinity and always will be because of the nature of infinity.
-Even given the finite nature of our universe, Deutsch postulates that in the physics of either end case scenario, the universe collapsing back in on itself or the slow cooling of an ever-expanding universe, there will sufficient energy for the continued creation of knowledge into the void of infinity due to the strange nature of time.
+Even given the finite nature of our universe, Deutsch postulates that in the physics of either end case scenario, the universe collapsing back in on itself or the slow cooling of an ever-expanding universe, there will be sufficient energy for the continued creation of knowledge into the void of infinity due to the strange nature of time.
 Deutsch presents the mindset of scientific optimism in the face of this infinity of potential knowledge.

 In the seventeenth century, the Age of Enlightenment gave rise to the scientific method and required a new openness to change in societies where it took root.
 Deutsch marks this as a turning point in our cultural evolution.
 Society up to that point in human history, he claims, had required a governing doctrine that promoted stasis to keep a lid on changes in the cultural worldview.
 New ideas had the potential to shake civilizations apart and had to be treated with the greatest suspicion.
 This, Deutsch proposes, required an outlook of pessimism.
 The pessimistic mindset helped hold civilizations together and could be regarded as a necessary evil, but it was counter to humans natural creativity.
 With the scientific method, at first came the potential and then the requirement for societies to open themselves to change.
 Science provides a framework within which new knowledge is rigorously tested and that provides some safeguards against bad knowledge.
 Additionally, the scientific method requires that all knowledge should regularly be subjected to skepticism and typically when new knowledge is created old knowledge is reevaluated.